Susan Ariel Aaronson is associate research professor at The George Washington University's Elliott School of International Affairs.

 Fazle Hasan Abed

-Sir Fazle Hasan Abed is the founder and chairperson of BRAC, formerly known as the Bangladesh Rural Advancement Committee.
+Fazle Hasan Abed is founder and chairperson of BRAC, the international development NGO formerly known as Bangladesh Rural Advancement Committee.

 John C. Abell